For additional information regarding the Management major, please visit the new Management website.

-The Management major prepares students for a broad range of management-related careers.
-Students will learn the analytical tools that are needed to succeed in a modern, volatile business environment.
-The curriculum provides a strong foundation in economics, organization, business, finance, accounting and quantitative methods.
-It focuses on analysis and problem solving across a wide spectrum of management activities, and promotes reasoning skills and critical analysis as required in a modern, volatile business environment.
-The theoretical underpinning for the undergraduate program comes from economics and management science disciplines that use tools and techniques based on applied mathematics and statistics to solve problems in virtually all areas of business and government.
-The typical undergraduate student develops skills to build quantitative models of complex operations and competitive markets and be able to use those models to facilitate decision-making.
+The curriculum provides a strong foundation in analysis and problem solving across a wide spectrum of management activities, and promotes reasoning skills and critical analysis as required in a modern, volatile business environment.
+The theoretical underpinning for the undergraduate program comes from business economics and management disciplines that use tools and techniques based on applied mathematics and statistics to solve problems in virtually all areas of business operations.
+The typical undergraduate student develops skills to build quantitative models of complex operations in competitive and in imperfect markets and will be able to use these models to facilitate decision-making.

 Program Learning Outcomes

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
-Upon completion of the degree, we expect students who major and minor in Management to demonstrate the following:
+Upon completion of the degree, we expect students who major and minor in Management and Business Economics to demonstrate the following:

 - Use effective written and oral communication consistent with the discipline and professional environments;

-- Apply information technology to develop business proposals, models, and reports, with recommendations for economics and management strategies and actions.
+- Apply information technology to develop business proposals, models and reports with recommendations for economics and management strategies and actions; and

 - Evaluate ethical, social and external issues as they relate to the organization, operations, human resources and business ventures.